connectedblue/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/dailyactivity-1.png)

 From the graph above, we can see that the average busiest period is between 8am and 9am, and a small calculation can be made to find the precise interval where the maximum occurs.
+\pagebreak

-The daily intervals are ordered in reverse order, with the maximum number of steps at the top.
+If the steps per interval are sorted into reverse order, then the maximum number of steps will be at the top.
 The first row of this ordering will therefore give the time interval where the maximum occurs.

 ```r
 interval_max_steps <- daily_interval[order(daily_interval$average_steps, decreasing = T)[1],]
 ```

-This calculation shows that 08:35 is the 5 minute time period with the most steps on average, which also tallies with a visual inspection of the graph.
+This calculation shows that 08:35 is the 5 minute time period with the most steps on average (206.1698113 steps), which also tallies with a visual inspection of the graph.

 ## Imputing missing values